|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-Minnesota Supplemental Aid (MSA) is a state-funded program that provides a monthly cash supplement to people who are aged, blind or disabled and who receive federal Supplemental Security Income (SSI) benefits.
-Some recipients who do not receive SSI because their other income is too high may still be eligible for MSA if they meet MSA eligibility criteria and their income is below the MSA standard.
-MSA participants are also eligible for help with medical costs through the Medical Assistance (MA) program and for the Supplemental Nutrition Assistance Program (SNAP).
-Applications for MSA must be made through your local county human services agency.
+Minnesota Supplemental Aid (MSA) provides cash assistance to help adults who get Supplemental Security Income (SSI) pay for their basic needs.
+Some people who are blind, have a disability or are older than 65 but do not get SSI because their other income is too high may also be eligible for MSA if they meet the income limit.
+People who get MSA are also eligible for help with medical, food and housing costs through the Medical Assistance (MA), the Supplemental Nutrition Assistance Program (SNAP) and MSA Housing Assistance programs.

 MSA households described in annual survey

 The snapshots of MSA program active cases and eligible people are now located on the department’s CountyLink website.
 You can find them under the County Reports/Results area.

 Report/Rate this page